syncfusion/blazor-docs/src/charts/sparkline/dimensions.md

 ---
-title: "Dimensions in Blazor Sparkline component | Syncfusion"
+title: "Dimensions in the Blazor Sparkline component | Syncfusion"

 component: "Sparkline"

-description: "Learn here all about dimensions of Syncfusion Sparkline (SfSparkline) component and more."
+description: "Learn here all about the dimensions of Syncfusion Sparkline (SfSparkline) component and more."
 ---

-# Dimensions in Blazor Sparkline (SfSparkline)
+# Dimensions in the Blazor Sparkline (SfSparkline)

-## Size for container
+## Size for the container

-The size of the Sparkline Chart is determined by the container size, and it can be changed inline or via CSS, as shown below.
+The size of the Sparkline Chart is determined by the container size, and it can be changed inline or via CSS as following.

 ```csharp
 @using Syncfusion.Blazor.Charts